eso-mechanics/eso-mechanics/trials/maw-of-lorkhaj.md

       </div>
       <div class="section" data-description="six">
         <h2>Final Hallway</h2>
         <p>The next door leads to a long, dark hallway which is perfect for an ambush.
-Stepping forward will initiate the pull and you will have the same Khajiit enemies you have already faced spawning in at different locations in three waves.
+Stepping forward will initiate the pull and you will have the same Dro-m'Athra you have already faced spawning in at different locations in three waves.
 Additionally you will have Cursed Monks continously spawning in at the entrance and exit of the hallway, running towards a random player and exploding; dealing moderate damage in an AoE.
 The mechanics for each of the enemies has already been explained in the first section of this guide along with methods of handling them so I won't repeat that here.</p>
       </div>
       <div class="section" data-description="seven">
         <h2>Final Boss - Rakkhat</h2>